The Best Winter Coats For Dogs In Australia

 The Huskimo Summit Pro Bells Beach being tested by our independent expert team.

 The jacket is easy to put on as it doesn’t need to go over the head.
-It closes at the chest with a large velcro strap, and on the belly using quick-release buckles.
+It closes at the chest with a large velcro strap, similar to our number two winter jacket option, and straps around the belly attach using quick-release buckles.
 All the straps are adjustable which helps achieve a good fit.

 The fleece vest from Gooby is a lightweight and comfortable option for dogs that need that bit of extra warmth.

-This is a fleece vest made for dogs, which means it is very warm, but it’s not water-resistant which makes it only suitable for dry weather.
+This is a fleece vest made for dogs, which means it is very warm, but it’s not water-resistant so it's only suitable for dry weather.
 However, if you need something to keep your dog warm while indoors or anyways out of the rain, this is a great option.

 The Gooby Fleece Vest Dog Sweater being tested by our independent expert team.

 This vest features a D-ring for attaching the leash on the back of the jacket.
 If used in this way, the vest practically acts as a harness.
-While this is a convenient option for well-behaved dogs, we don’t recommend using it in this way with dogs who tend to pull a lot.
+While this is a convenient option for well-behaved dogs, our team of independent experts doesn’t recommend using it in this way with dogs who tend to pull a lot.
 While this fleece is comfortable, it is not designed to distribute the weight nicely when a dog pulls on the lead.